Sophie Rabinoff

 Sophie Rabinoff (1899–1957) was a Jewish pediatrician, public health educator, and researcher.
 She was known for her contributions to the field of preventative medicine.

 Sophie served as a health official in various hospitals and centers in New York including New York Department of Health and New York Medical College.
 She was the first female physician on house staff at Mount Sinai Beth Israel and the only female physician in the American Zionist Medical Unit in Israel during World War I.

 Life

-Rabinoff was born to Jewish parents Louis and Rose Rabinoff in Mogeileff, Russia on May 19, 1889.
+Rabinoff was born to Jewish parents Louis and Rose Rabinoff in Mogeileff, Russia (now Belarus) on May 19, 1889.
 Immediately after birth, the family relocated ro New York, US.
 She had a brother, George Rabinoff, and three sisters, Clara Rabinoff Carson, Jeannie Rabinoff and Eva Rabinoff Goalwin.

 She attended New York public schools, then Hunter College from 1906 - 1908, and then went to Woman's Medical College of Pennsylvania (now Drexel University College of Medicine) receiving her medical degree in 1913.
 Rabinoff was the first female intern at Beth Israel Hospital in New York (now Mount Sinai Beth Israel), going on to complete a three-year residency in Pediatrics.

 In 1945 Rabinoff received a master's degree in public health from Columbia University.
 She lived at 166 East 96th street in New York City and died in 1957 at the age of 68.